 Reliance on Key Personnel.
 Steiner is heavily dependent on the efforts of Michael S. Steiner and other management personnel.
 The loss of the services of one or more of these individuals could have a material adverse effect on the Company.
-See "-- Steiner's Business - Executive Officers and Directors.
+See "-- Steiner's Business - Executive Officers and Directors."

 Highly Competitive Market.
-The laundry and dry cleaning equipment distribution business is highly competitive and fragmented with over 100 full-line and partial-line equipment distributors within the United States.
+The national laundry and dry cleaning equipment distribution business is highly competitive and fragmented with over 100 full-line and partial-line equipment distributors within the United States.
 Steiner's management believes that all such distributors are independently owned and, with the exception of several regional distributors, operate primarily in local markets.
 In South Florida, Steiner's primary competition is derived from two full-line distributors which operate out of the Miami area.
-In the export market, Steiner primarily competes with a wholesale distributor located in the Northeast, Steiner anticipates increased competition from other distributors, as the export market grows.
+In the export market, Steiner primarily competes with a wholesale distributor located in the Northeast, and anticipates increased competition from other distributors, as the export market grows.
 Competition is based on price, product quality, delivery and support services provided by the distributor to the customer.
-Steiner believes that it competes principally by offering an extensive product selection, value-added services such as product inspection and quality assurance, toll-free customer support line, reliability, warehouse location, price and, with the Aero- Tech line, offers special features and exclusivity.
+Steiner believes that it meets competition principally by offering an extensive product location, price and, with the Aero-Tech line, special features and exclusivity.
 As Steiner expands the sale of its Aero-Tech line to its distributors, it will compete with over a dozen manufacturers of dry cleaning equipment whose products are distributed nationally.
 Although Steiner believes that no single competitor offers a comparable combination of products and services, there can be no assurance that other companies, some with greater financial resources than Steiner, will not attempt to offer a range of products and services similar to those offered by Steiner, or otherwise compete more effectively in the laundry and dry cleaning equipment industry.

 Control by Certain Stockholders; Potential for Conflicts of Interest; Difficulty of Consummating Hostile Takeovers.
 After the Merger, approximately 69% of the outstanding shares of the Company's Common Stock will be beneficially owned by Michael S. Steiner and William K. Steiner.
-See "-- Steiner's Business Executive Officers and Directors."
-As a result, such persons, if they act together, generally will be able to elect all directors, and will have the power to approve or disapprove most actions requiring stockholder approval, including amendments to the certificate of incorporation and by-laws of the Company, certain mergers or similar transactions, sales of all or substantially all of the Company's assets and "going private" transactions, and the power to prevent or cause a change in control of the Company.
+See "-- Steiner's Business - Executive Officers and Directors."
+As a result, such persons, if they act together, generally will be able to elect all directors, and will have the power to approve or disapprove all actions requiring stockholder approval, including amendments to the certificate of incorporation and by-laws of the Company, mergers or similar transactions, sales of all or substantially all of the Company's assets and "going private" transactions, and the power to prevent or cause a change in control of the Company.
 In the future, these situations could make the acquisition of control of the Company and the removal of then existing management more difficult.